-Setting means the immediate and extended environment of a place that is part of or contributes to its cultural significance and distinctive character.
+Editor's note: Setting means the immediate and extended environment of a State heritage place that is part of or contributes to its cultural heritage significance and distinctive character.
+Urban form, setbacks, landmarks, spatial character and layout, landscape elements and historically significant views to or from the heritage place can contribute to the cultural heritage significance of a setting.